upros/tls-pok/draft-friel-tls-eap-dpp.md

 ## Bootstrap Extended PSK

-This document defines the "bskey" extended PSK type by expanding on the work in {{?I-D.ietf-group-tls-extensible-psks}}.
+This document defines the "bskey" extended PSK type by expanding on the work in [extensible-psks].

      enum {
        bskey(TBD), (255)